 The City of Lights is a feast for all of one’s senses.
-The European cityscape has been a centre center, fashion, gastronomy, and culture since centuries.
-Everything from its crisscrossing boulevards and ultra-modern designer boutiques to its monuments and unique cafe culture is exquisite.
+The European cityscape has been a center, fashion, gastronomy, and culture since centuries.
+Everything from its crisscrossing boulevards and ultra-modern designer boutiques to its monuments and unique cafe culture are exquisite.

 So if you happen to visit the magnificent City of Love, let only the beauty overwhelm you, NOT the price of the food.
 In this list, we got you covered with the best cheap eats in Paris!
 We give you a list of good-value food at attractive prices, not compromising on the quality as well.
 Enjoy!

 - Bakeries and Sandwich shops spread all over the city are a good option to eat on the go.
 You can also try Bistros and Cafes (but outside of the busy lunch hours).
 These can save you precious time around the tourist areas, while also going easy on your pocket.

 - If you’re a student, producing your card at University refectories (known as ‘restos U’) located near the major university campuses in Paris can get you a full meal for €3.15.
 The International Student card is also accepted, a meal ticket will be handed to you at the restaurant reception, though it may work out to be a little more expensive.
 Check details here: Crous.

 - A free meal at a Bar or a Resto: Some joints in Paris offer light refreshments for no more than the price of a drink.
 Also, a handful of neighborhood establishments offer a free snack or a free meal (usually Couscous) to consumers who pay for beverages.
 Check out Le Culture Rapide 20th, Lockwood (73 Rue d’Aboukir), Le Grenier, Tribal Cafe.